-- Vedanta ensures compliance with all regulatory requirements related to product safety and delivery.
-Any penalties or actions by authorities are promptly addressed through corrective measures and process improvements. - For material traceability, Vedanta has revised the Material Test Certificate (MTC) to align with buyer requirements, removing unnecessary modes of killing from SAP to avoid confusion and maintain transparency.
+- or actions by authorities are promptly addressed through corrective measures and process improvements. - removing unnecessary modes of killing from SAP to avoid confusion and maintain transparency.

 7. Provide the following information relating to data breaches:

 а.
 Number of instances of data breaches 0

 b.
 Percentage of data breaches involving personally identifiable information of customers NA

 C. Impact, if any, of the data breaches NA